-When to Order Your Annual Credit Report
+When to Order

-You can order all three annual credit reports at one time or you can space them out over the year.
+You can order all three annual credit reports at one time, or you can space them out over the year.
 You may choose to order your Equifax annual credit report in April, Experian in August, TransUnion in December, and start over with Equifax the next April.
-This would allow you to monitor your credit reports throughout the entire year.
+This would allow you to monitor your credit throughout the entire year.

 Free and $1 Credit Reports

-Prior to the CARD Act of 2009, there were dozens of impostor websites on the internet promising to give you a free annual credit report.
+Prior to the Fair and Accurate Credit Transactions Act of 2003, there were dozens of impostor websites on the internet promising to give you a free annual credit report.
 These sites would request your credit card information and enroll you in a trial membership to a credit monitoring service.

 If you didn't remember to cancel the trial, your credit card would be charged for a full period of the credit monitoring service.
+These gimmicks still exist, although now most of them offer your credit report for $1, rather than for free.
 The legitimate website for ordering your free annual credit report doesn't require a credit card and doesn't ask you to sign up for any trial subscription.

-Seeing Your Annual Credit Score
+Seeing Your Credit Score

 Your credit score is not part of your annual credit report, regardless of whether the report was free or paid, so you'll have to order your credit score separately.
-You can check it for free through CreditKarma.com, Credit Sesame.com, or Quizzle.com.
+You can check it for free through sites like CreditKarma.com or CreditSesame.com.
 You can also order your credit score for a fee from myFICO.com or from one of the three credit bureaus.